-Before joining Lewis-Burke, Ms. Rose served as a Health Policy Advisor and legislative assistant to Missouri Senator Kit Bond where she handled several important pieces of health legislation including: the Patient Protection and Affordable Care Act, Children's Health Insurance Program Reauthorization Act, Medicare Improvements for Patients and Providers Act, Health Information Technology for Economic and Clinical Health Act.
-She worked closely on issues relating to the National Institutes of Health and with hospitals on a wide variety of issues such as the 340B Drug Pricing Program and protecting disproportionate share hospital payments.
-She also assisted in efforts to secure funding for Children’s Hospital Graduate Medical Education, develop policy around early childhood health initiatives and promote pediatric research.
+Before joining Lewis-Burke, Ms. Rose served as a Health Policy Advisor and Legislative Assistant to Missouri Senator Kit Bond where she handled several important pieces of health legislation including the Patient Protection and Affordable Care Act, Children's Health Insurance Program Reauthorization Act, Medicare Improvements for Patients and Providers Act, and the Health Information Technology for Economic and Clinical Health Act.
+She worked closely on biomedical research issues relating to the National Institutes of Health and with hospitals on a wide variety of issues such as the 340B Drug Pricing Program, and protecting disproportionate share hospital payments.
+She also assisted in efforts to secure funding for Children’s Hospital Graduate Medical Education, develop policy around early childhood health initiatives, and promote pediatric research.

-Ms. Rose was also responsible for advising Senator Bond on health and education appropriations policy including the No Child Left Behind Reauthorization and myriad higher education legislation, including student aid issues.
-She collaborated with public and private universities as well as local, state and national associations.
+During her time on Capitol Hill, Ms. Rose also lead education efforts for Senator Bond including reauthorization of the Higher Education Act, Elementary and Secondary Education Act, Individuals with Disabilities Act, and the bipartisan Workforce Investment Act.
+She collaborated with public and private universities as well as local, state, and national associations.
+Ms. Rose was also responsible for advising Senator Bond, a member of the Senate Appropriations Committee, on health and education appropriations policy.
 She also worked closely with the Small Businesses Committee on several issues including the reauthorization of the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.

-In between her time serving as a senior Senate staff member, Ms. Rose guided the government relations activities of the University of Missouri System in her role as the Director of Federal Relations.
-In that position, she was active in the higher education advocacy community as an executive committee member for the National Association of State Universities and Land-Grant Colleges (now APLU) Council on Government Affairs, and as an active member of the Association of American Universities (AAU), and the Association of American Medical Colleges (AAMC).
+In between her time serving as a senior senate staff member, Ms. Rose guided the government relations activities of the University of Missouri System in her role as the Director of Federal Relations.
+In that position, she was active in the higher education advocacy community as an executive committee member for the National Association of State Universities and Land-Grant Colleges (now APLU), Council on Government Affairs, and as an active member of the Association of American Universities (AAU), and the Association of American Medical Colleges (AAMC).

 Ms. Rose received her Bachelor’s degree in Political Science from Missouri State University.